My Teaching Scholar Philosophy

 for underrepresented groups.”

-that can allow a wide-array of students, from varied
+allow a wide-array of students, from varied cultural,

-cultural, ethnic, and societal backgrounds, to feel engaged
+ethnic, and societal backgrounds, to feel engaged and

-and included within the classroom and within the
+included within the classroom and within the geosciences.

 strategies: In teaching, the first concept